moostjs/moostjs/docs/webapp/index.md

 }
 ```

-## Step 3: Install Dependencies and Run Your App
+## Step 3: Install and dev

-Once you have your project scaffolded, navigate into your project directory and run the following command to install the dependencies:
+After your project is set up, go into your project directory and run this command to get the dependencies:

 ```bash
 npm install
 ```

-After the installation is completed, start your application in development mode with the following command:
+Once that's done, start your application in development mode with this command:

 ```bash
 npm run dev
 ```

-Your application will be up and running on http://localhost:3000.
+Your application will be live at http://localhost:3000.
-You should be able to visit http://localhost:3000/hello/John and see the greeting "Hello, John!".
+You can go to http://localhost:3000/hello/John and see the message "Hello, John!".

-## What Next?
+## What's Next?

-Now that you have your application up and running, you can extend your project with additional features.
+Now that your application is running, you can add more features to your project.
-Here are some of the steps you can take:
+Here are some steps you can follow:

 - Add more [controllers](./controllers/) in the `src/controllers` directory.
-Remember to register them in your `main.ts` file with the `registerControllers` method.
+Don't forget to register them in your `main.ts` file with the `registerControllers` method.
-- Adjust your application configurations based on your needs.
+- Change your application settings to fit your needs.
 If you chose eslint, prettier, or a specific bundler, make sure to update the respective configuration files.
-- Implement different types of request handling by using other HTTP decorators like `@Post`, `@Put`, `@Delete`, etc.
+- Use different types of [request handling](/webapp/handlers) by using other HTTP decorators like `@Post`, `@Put`, `@Delete`, etc.
-- Leverage Moost's advanced features such as [dependency injection](/moost/di/), [interceptors](/moost/interceptors), validators, and more to build a robust, scalable application.
+- Use Moost's cool features like [dependency injection](/moost/di/), [interceptors](/moost/interceptors), validators, and more to build a strong, scalable application.

-👏👏👏 Enjoy your coding!
+👏👏👏 Happy coding!